 Karen is a force of nature, and her farm stand is a wonderfully eclectic mix of produce, homemade foods, and farm products.
-In summer months look for her mobile wood fired pizza oven set up just south of the The Roasterie on Vashon Highway.
+In summer months look for her mobile wood fired pizza oven set up at her farm and usually serving after 5pm on Fridays.
 Karen is all about bringing food and friends together to enjoy a fine meal.
 Now if I could just get Karen to sell her gnocchi. 😉

 Langley Fine Gardens

 Update: Langley Fine Gardens plants and starts are available at many Puget Sound nursery, and on-island at the Vashon Thriftway.
 They have closed their farm stand, and sell now through retail nurseries or grocery stores.

 I joke with Leda and Matt that their farm is on the edge of the earth, way down on Maury Island.
 But really the joke’s on me, as it takes all of 13 minutes from my house near town.
 We get spoiled on the island by close proximity.
 The scenic drive to their farm stand takes you along Quartermaster harbor and to historic Dockton.
 I love their homestead and greenhouses, and they usually have a pumpkin-pickin patch in the fall.
 You can find their plants and nurseries around Puget Sound and on-island at Thriftway.

 Pacific Crest is another seasonal gem, offering a variety of produce, food and flowers right on your way to Dockton.
 Jen runs the farm and makes it look easy, with produce prettier than a photo shoot.
 In the fall, Pacific Crest, usually has fresh chestnuts which I always look forward to roasting and pureeing as a spread.